 Historically, the Christmas parties didn’t tend to have the same level of popularity as the Halloween ones, but there is a lot of pent-up demand for Disney right now.
 And with limited options for “special” touches to add to a trip (like tours, etc.), guests looking to add a little extra pixie dust may find themselves more likely to plan a visit to attend a Very Merriest After Hours.

-You’ll be able to purchase tickets online or by calling 407-939-4240.
+You can purchase tickets online or by calling 407-939-4240 beginning August 17, 2021 for onsite guests and August 20, 2021 for everyone else.
 Tickets are nontransferable and nonrefundable.

 Important note: Disney Very Merriest After Hours does not require guests to have an additional day theme park ticket or a Disney Park Pass reservation.
 Also, those with Very Merriest tickets can get into Magic Kingdom as early as 7 p.m. on the night of the event they’re attending.

 Yes, although not as big as in previous years, Disney Annual Passholders and Disney Vacation Club Members can receive a $10.00 discount per ticket for events that run from Nov.
 9 to Nov.
 19.

 What takes place during Disney Very Merriest After Hours?

 While you won’t find everything you’d typically see at Mickey’s Very Merry Christmas Party, there’s still a lot of fun to be had, including: